John Charles Hargrave

-Among his colleagues and patients Hargrave was regarded as a surgical pioneer, a living legend, an icon of surgery, a living saint and a pioneer to Aboriginal Health Workers.
+Among his colleagues and patients Hargrave was regarded as a pioneer for both Aboriginal health and surgery.

 Early life

 John Hargrave was born in 1931 in Perth, Western Australia.
 He had one sibling, Barbara Kathleen Hargrave, who was born in 1928 and died after 2017 in Tasmania.
-John's father, Norman Hargrave, was born in Yorkshire, England and died in Perth, Western Australia in 1938, at the age of 41.
+John's father, Norman Hargrave, was born in Yorkshire, England and died in Perth in 1938, at the age of 41.
 At the time of his father's death, John Hargrave was seven years old.
 Hargrave's mother, Madeleine Hargrave, was born in Tasmania in 1896 and died in 1970 in London.

 In his secondary school years, Hargrave attended Wesley College, Perth and, in 1947, was awarded the Lance Hunt Memorial Prize.
 He was dux and a prefect, and graduated with a first class pass in his final year at Wesley.
 In 1954, Hargrave studied a Bachelor of Medicine and Bachelor of Surgery at the University of Adelaide in South Australia.
 In 1987, he was awarded an Honorary Fellowship of the Royal Australasian College of Surgeons.